Stratagem (Star Trek: Enterprise): Reception

 Michelle Erica Green of TrekNation was positive about the episode and how it "develops an intriguing supporting character".
 She compared it to "Mission: Impossible in space" and called it a "marvelously entertaining episode".

-Darren Mooney of them0vieblog was positive about how the showrunners stayed more disciplined with the over arcing plotline of the Xindi conflict and avoided another episodic side-trip.
 Brian at Bureau 42 sarcastically asked "Two weeks in a row for staying on track with the story?
 Someone tied up Berman and Braga, didn't they?"
 The Vulcan Database reviewed the episode and called it "a fantastic episode marred somewhat by a lackluster final act."

-In 2021, The Digital Fix praised actor Randy Oglesby's depiction of the character Degra.
+Critic Darren Mooney of them0vieblog.com was positive about how the showrunners stayed more disciplined with the over-arching plot-line of the Xindi conflict and avoided another episodic side-trip.
+The Digital Fix praised actor Randy Oglesby's depiction of the character Degra.

 Home media release

-"Strategem" was released as part of the season three DVD box set, released in the United States on September 27, 2005.
+"Stratagem" was released as part of the season three DVD box set, released in the United States on September 27, 2005.
 The Blu-ray release of Enterprise was announced in early 2013, and the season three box set was released on January 7, 2014.
 The Blu-ray has a surround sound 5.1 DTS-HD Master Audio track for English, as well as German, French, and Japanese audio tracks in Dolby audio.